HyunWinter/FireTube/README.md

 ## About the App

-Firetube provides a simple, visual way to organize Youtube Playlists.
+Firetube provides a clean, easier way to organize Youtube Playlists.
 Log in to your Google account and start searching for your favorite recipes, music, and game videos the way you want.

 ## Table of Contents